21 October 2024

 02 October 2024

-Let's use a heart-rate monitor to gather data about our cardio-vascular fitness!
+Let's use a heart-rate monitor to assess our cardio-vascular fitness!

 Several of the following observations were originally posted to the Fifty+ Years Old Forum at mtbr.com on 01 October 2024.